DecisionsDev/odm-docker-kubernetes/MiniKube/README.md

 ```

-# 3. Set up your environment
+# 3. Setting up your environment

 When you use a single VM Kubernetes, it is handy to reuse the Docker daemon inside the VM.
 It means that you do not have to build on your host machine and push the images into a Docker registry.
 You can just build inside the same Docker daemon as Minikube, which speeds up the user experience.